conekta/conekta-php/README.md

 # Conekta

-This is a ruby library that allows interaction with https://api.conekta.io API.
+This is a php library that allows interaction with https://api.conekta.io API.

 ## Installation